 Navigating Work in a Shrinking World with COVID19

-Whatever happened to the stability of markets, a reliable workforce, and the certainty of living your life with some state of normalcy?
+Whatever happened to the stability of markets, a reliable workforce, and the certainty of living your life your way with some state of normalcy?
 Trusting our business and political leaders to exercise sound judgment and decision-making on behalf of workers and the electorate is what happened.
-Then came the gift from China, COVD19
+Then came the gift from China, COVD19.

-In retrospect, after the events of 911 leading to 20 years of warfighting, the tech value market bust in 2006, the collapse of financial markets in 2008, and the rise of radical socialism, one could quickly lose perspective and faith.
+In retrospect, after the events of 911 leading to 20 years of warfighting, the tech value market bust in 2006, the collapse of financial markets in 2008, years of trade imbalance and funding shortfalls from NATO Allies, and the rise of radical socialism, one could quickly lose perspective and faith.
 Politically, our nation is more divided than ever with creeping socialism broadly infecting the whole of the Democrat Party.
 Freelance and independent workers of all political persuasions are left to their own resources with little or no support while swimming in a sea of misinformation.

 Freelancers and those employers who will be using independent contractors in more significant numbers will have to navigate these uncharted waters carefully.
 The fact is, "there is no free lunch and no free healthcare."
 Individuals will need to be much more thoughtful and less trusting regarding career opportunities and healthcare decisions.
 Good or bad, we must learn to deal with it.
 We are no longer an insulated nation from economic fluctuations driven by events out of our control.

-The Corona virus-19 global outbreak reminds us that our global populations are integrated into all of our economic life.
+The COVID-19 global outbreak reminds us that our global working populations are integrated into all of our economic life.
 Does that mean that policies leaning toward globalization will return?
 Will our policies toward nations like China be strong enough to reconstitute lost industries and jobs back to America as a matter of national security?